School Counseling Center

 - Austin Costello Sportsmen Club - Deadline: May 8.
 2023

-- Big 30 Athletic Fund - Deadline: March 20, 2023
+- Big 30 Athletic Fund - Closed

-- Big 30 Senior Classic - Deadline: March 20, 2023
+- Big 30 Senior Classic - Closed

 - Brenda A. Ross Memorial Nursing Scholarship - Closed

-- CAEA Scholarships - Deadline: April 21, 2023
+- CAEA Scholarships - Closed

-- Charles and Emma Mitchell Scholarship - Closed
+- Carrie Austin Memorial Scholarship - Closed

-- Charles Buchanan Memorial Scholarship - Deadline: April 23, 2023
+- Charles Buchanan Memorial Scholarship - Closed

-- Direct to Work Award - Deadline: April 21, 2023
+- Direct to Work Award - Closed

 - Dr. George and Doris Mosch Healthcare Scholarship - Closed